HACKED COMPANIES CAUGHT BETWEEN A ROCK AND A HARD PLACE

-The U.S. Department of the Treasury intends to place sanctions on companies that pay hackers on its–Office of Foreign Assets Control (OFAC)–list of cybercrime groups operating from countries like Iran, North Korea, and Syria.
+The U.S. Department of the Treasury intends to place sanctions on companies that pay hackers on its–Office of Foreign Assets Control (OFAC)–list of cybercrime groups operating from countries like Iran, North Korea, Russia, and China.

 DILEMMA FOR CYBER INVESTIGATIONS/SECURITY FIRMS THAT FACILITATE PAYMENTS

 Over the years, several reputable cyber investigation and security firms have specialized in communicating with hackers on behalf of their clients (victim companies.)